victor11235/RBM-quantum-state/README.md

 __Time-scaling with accuracy:__ Ignore it please, it has nothing, all the time scaling stuff were done in Analysis_Time_scaling.ipynb, the separate notebook file outside folders.

 __***efficient dynamics:__ !!! one of the most important folder of files, as it contains all the dynamics done in an efficient Monte Carlo manner.
 The "eigenstate_data" folder has the output eigenstate data in the form of stored RBM parameters.
 Here are some important files:
-1."correlation function.ipynb" has calculations for correlation function, as well as a FFT spectrum done numerically; 2."correlation_function_analytic_spectrum.ipynb" has correlation function calculations updated with error bars, as well as an analytic spectrum with unit impulse functions to represent Dirac-Delta functions;
+1."correlation function.ipynb" has calculations for correlation function, as well as a FFT spectrum done numerically;<br/> 2."correlation_function_analytic_spectrum.ipynb" has correlation function calculations updated with error bars, as well as an analytic spectrum with unit impulse functions to represent Dirac-Delta functions;<br/>
-3."expectation_value_test" has the code for generating samples of the initial correlation function at t=0, also generating a histogram based on it, as well as an extrapolation of fluctuation standard deviation;
+3."expectation_value_test" has the code for generating samples of the initial correlation function at t=0, also generating a histogram based on it, as well as an extrapolation of fluctuation standard deviation;<br/>
 4."linear_response.ipynb" has the calculations and figures for the linear response of Sx and Sy, using correlation function of S+ and S-, both exactand approximate RBM solutions.

 __*excited states:__ This folder contains a failed attempt of making excited state calculation efficient by making local operator module sparse-matrix-compatible.